Confidential Invoice Discounting: How It Protects UK Customer Relationships

 Operating a confidential discounting facility correctly is the business's responsibility.
 You must ensure you are not drawing advances against invoices that are disputed, subject to retention, or raised against customers in financial difficulty.
 Drawing against such invoices (known as ineligible or diluted debts) is a common cause of facility problems and can result in immediate recourse.

 Most providers set a concentration limit, the maximum percentage of the facility that can be drawn against any single customer.
-If one customer represents 40 percent of your ledger but the limit is 25 percent, you may not be able to draw against all invoices raised to that customer.
+If one customer represents 40% of your ledger but the limit is 25%, you may not be able to draw against all invoices raised to that customer.
 Manage your debtor book with the facility terms in mind and discuss concentration issues with your provider before they arise.

 Switching and negotiating better terms